ccfontes-code-tests/twitter-hashtags/README.md

     lein repl

-Type (reset) to reload all namespaces.
+Type (refresh) to reload all namespaces.